nicovillanueva/tunneler/README.md

 Requirements are listed in `requirements.txt`.
 As always, recommended to use virtualenvs.

 ### Docker
 Also it's possible to run this with Docker.
-However, you may have to mount the `config.yml` with volumes.
-Same with the SSH key.
-And not to mention that you need to give it access to your network.
+You can use the script `run-dockerized.sh` for this.
+It automatically manages the mounting of config yaml and local SSH key, if applicable.

 #### Example
 After `docker build -t tunneler .`,